cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 **Step #5**) Produce [snpEff](http://snpeff.sourceforge.net/index.html) variant summary

 5a) You can produce an HMTL summary of functional annotations for your variants (within the Docker container) by running `python run_SnpEff.py --input=[ID].vcf`.
 The HTML file will be called "snpEff_summary.html".
-It might take ~1 hour to produce this file.
+It might take a few hours to produce this file.

 5b) If you run the scripts in the "Advanced Users" section, you can also use snpEff to add gene annotations to your structural variant calls.